heistp/qdisc-custom-classification/README.md

 While FQ can sometimes protect non-L4S flows from L4S flows, using IP sets for flow classification as described here (such as by IP or MAC address, with fq_codel or Cake without flow hashing), is another potential path to flows sharing RFC3168 queues, besides tunnels and hash collisions.
+It may be possible with eBPF to direct L4S and non-L4S flows to separate queues by looking at ECT(1), but that exercise is left up to the reader.